ssfsx17/fight-rpg/05-Rules.md

 1 Knockdown token can be spent to:

 - Decrease a target's order by 1.
 In map combat, this also moves the target 5 feet in any direction of your choice.
+- Combine with 1 Damage token to react to incoming damage.
+You still take the incoming damage, but you also cause 1 damage back.

 Each Knockdown token that hits or is blocked also gives you 1 Power Point.